God: Neuroscience and psychology

-Sam Harris has interpreted some findings in neuroscience to argue that God is an imaginary entity only, with no basis in reality.

-Johns Hopkins researchers studying the effects of the “spirit molecule” DMT, which is both an endogenous molecule in the human brain and the active molecule in the psychedelic ayahuasca, found that a large majority of respondents said DMT brought them into contact with a "conscious, intelligent, benevolent, and sacred entity," and describe interactions that oozed joy, trust, love, and kindness.
+Johns Hopkins researchers studying the effects of the "spirit molecule" DMT, which is both an endogenous molecule in the human brain and the active molecule in the psychedelic ayahuasca, found that a large majority of respondents said DMT brought them into contact with a "conscious, intelligent, benevolent, and sacred entity", and describe interactions that oozed joy, trust, love, and kindness.
 More than half of those who had previously self-identified as atheists described some type of belief in a higher power or God after the experience.

 About a quarter of those afflicted by temporal lobe seizures experience what is described as a religious experience and may become preoccupied by thoughts of God even if they were not previously.
 Neuroscientist V. S. Ramachandran hypothesizes that seizures in the temporal lobe, which is closely connected to the emotional center of the brain, the limbic system, may lead to those afflicted to view even banal objects with heightened meaning.

 Psychologists studying feelings of awe found that participants feeling awe after watching scenes of natural wonders become more likely to believe in a supernatural being and to see events as the result of design, even when given randomly generated numbers.

-Relationship with creation
+Relationship with humanity

 Worship

-Theistic religious traditions often require worship of God.
-Muslims believe that the purpose of existence is to worship God.
+Theistic religious traditions often require worship of God and sometimes hold that the purpose of existence is to worship God.
 To address the issue of an all-powerful being demanding to be worshipped, it is held that God does not need or benefit from worship but that worship is for the benefit of the worshipper.
-Gandhi expressed the view that God does not need his supplication and that "Prayer is not an asking.
+Mahatma Gandhi expressed the view that God does not need his supplication and that, "Prayer is not an asking.
 It is a longing of the soul.
-It is a daily admission of one's weakness".
+It is a daily admission of one's weakness."
 Invoking God in prayer plays a significant role among many believers.
 Depending on the tradition, God can be viewed as a personal God who is only to be invoked directly while other traditions allow praying to intermediaries, such as saints, to intercede on their behalf.
 Prayer often also includes supplication such as asking forgiveness.
 God is often believed to be forgiving.
 For example, a hadith states God would replace a sinless people with one who sinned but still asked repentance.
 Sacrifice for the sake of God is another act of devotion that includes fasting and almsgiving.
-Remembrance of God in daily life include mentioning interjections thanking God when feeling gratitude or phrases of adoration such as repeating chants while performing other activities.
+Remembrance of God in daily life include mentioning interjections thanking God when feeling gratitude or phrases of adoration, such as repeating chants while performing other activities.